Friedemann Zenke

 2014 PhD, School of Computer and Communication Sciences, EPF Lausanne, Switzerland

-2009 Diplom in Physics, Helmholtz-Institute for Radiation- and Nuclear Physics, University of Bonn, Germany
+2009 Physics, Helmholtz-Institute for Radiation- and Nuclear Physics, University of Bonn, Germany

 Positions held